 It was to be five long years before I would reach Europe again.
 This time I had a pilot husband and a home in the leafy, eastern suburbs of Melbourne.
 I was in a respectable profession as an editor, held dinner parties using expensive wedding crockery and cutlery and had a garage full of moving boxes, should we move to some regional airline base at a moment’s notice.
 I was only 27 and thought I was all grown up, with my ‘wild days’ behind me.
 I thought I was living as one should … with ducks properly lined up and such.

-The pilot – let’s call him ‘Ed’ – and I had long hoped to get to Europe, and when we finally did in 2007, it was to be a remarkable trip for me personally.
+The pilot – let’s call him ‘Louis’ – and I had long hoped to get to Europe, and when we finally did in 2007, it was to be a remarkable trip for me personally.
 I really couldn’t wait to get back to Europe after the 2002 trip, knowing that I had spent much of those first travels excessively communicating with home, often feeling guilty for being so far away, and simply ticking sightseeing boxes, denying myself the opportunity to really experience remarkable new environs.
 This time, I was going with full appreciation of the beauty I was about to absorb and be absorbed into.

 As I had in 2002, I organised for us to stay with my uncle and auntie in Spain, who at the time lived in a terracotta-coloured, Moroccan-style home that sprawled across a hill high above the glitzy Costa del Sol town of Marbella.
 From the main bedroom terrace on a rare clear night, you could see all the way across the Mediterranean to the Atlas Mountains in Morocco.
 Though most nights you couldn’t see them, just knowing they were there, dancing on that misty precipice between sea and sky, made this a special place for me.
 For my uncle, this view was an opportunity to look from his current home back across to the land in which he and my father had been born.

-Ed, a sweet and earnest man with his mind firmly fixed on aviation since childhood, loved my uncle, himself an aviator and but with the added charm and savvy of a successful entrepreneur.
-Ed would spend time in my uncle’s office playing Flight Simulator or looking at photos of my uncle’s own lightweight aircraft, mouth agape and holding onto every word when my uncle recounted tales of flying dangerously low into Morocco and France.
+Louis, a sweet and earnest man with his mind firmly fixed on aviation since childhood, loved my uncle, himself an aviator and but with the added charm and savvy of a successful entrepreneur.
+Louis would spend time in my uncle’s office playing Flight Simulator or looking at photos of my uncle’s own lightweight aircraft, mouth agape and holding onto every word when my uncle recounted tales of flying dangerously low into Morocco and France.

 One morning as we checked our emails in the office after breakfast, my uncle appeared at the door, clapped his hands together and asked, with a twinkle in his eye, ‘How would you two like to go to Morocco today?’
 Having thought it would be another low-key day in Marbella, I laughed out an immediate and surprised ‘Yes!’
 I had long wanted my uncle and auntie to be the ones to chaperone me across the narrow waterway to Africa, and, precisely, to Morocco.
 My uncle was quick to dim my excitement, sensing I was a woman with a suppressed appetite for wild travel abandon, and with a husband who was far more cautious.
 We would only be going for the day, he clarified; a quick trip there and back.
 He had to leave Spain and get back in with a stamp … something about a visa and a passport and too many details that my excited brain couldn’t catch.